Payment Terms

 - Discount deadline and amount feed early-payment workflows.

-Accurate terms therefore keep the aging report and collections trustworthy.
+Accurate terms therefore keep the AR/AP aging report and collections trustworthy.

 Edge cases